ctrlallorg/CTRLall/src/word/tables-formatting.md

   - remove paragraph spacing in a table
   - bullet list in table
   - number list in table
+  - bullet lists in table
+  - number lists in table
 active: word
 ---
 <h1>Tables: Formatting</h1>